fledge-iot/fledge/docs/OMF.rst

 Number Format Hints
 ~~~~~~~~~~~~~~~~~~~

-A number format hint tells the plugin what number format to insert data
+A number format hint tells the plugin what number format to use when inserting data
-into the PI Server as.
+into the PI Server.
 The following will cause all numeric data within
 the asset to be written using the format *float32*.

 .. code-block:: console